yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * @return The facsimileTelephoneNumber of this User.
+         * @return The facsimileTelephoneNumber of this user.
          */
         public String getFacsimileTelephoneNumber() {
             return facsimileTelephoneNumber;
         }

         /**
-         * @param facsimileTelephoneNumber The facsimileTelephoneNumber to set to this User Object.
+         * @param facsimileTelephoneNumber The facsimileTelephoneNumber to set to this User object.
          */
         public void setFacsimileTelephoneNumber(String facsimileTelephoneNumber) {
             this.facsimileTelephoneNumber = facsimileTelephoneNumber;
         }

         /**
-         * @return The displayName of this User.
+         * @return The displayName of this user.
          */
         public String getDisplayName() {
             return displayName;
         }

         /**
-         * @param displayName The displayName to set to this User Object.
+         * @param displayName The displayName to set to this User object.
          */
         public void setDisplayName(String displayName) {
             this.displayName = displayName;
         }

         /**
-         * @return The dirSyncEnabled of this User.
+         * @return The dirSyncEnabled of this user.
          */
         public String getDirSyncEnabled() {
             return dirSyncEnabled;